Tilly52mn/ReadMe-Generator/README.md

 [Questions](#Questions)<br/>

 ## Description
-This Project Generates a proffestional README.md file with the answers of a few questions.
+This Project Generates a proffestional README.md file with the answers of a few questions.<br/>
-See below for a walkthrough video [walkthrough](https://watch.screencastify.com/v/Xc7BuiYDsJ0EIfRLP6MR)
+See the below link for a walkthrough video<br/>
+[walkthrough](https://watch.screencastify.com/v/Xc7BuiYDsJ0EIfRLP6MR)

 ## Installation